andreybarsky/orpyus/README.md

 g.show(Key('Am').pentatonic)
 ```

-Please let me know if you've been able to get this library to work and if you've had any problems/issues with it.
+Please get in touch if you have any issues with getting the library to work, if you encounter any bugs, or if you manage to do anything cool/interesting with it!